Electronic versus Acoustic

 It really depends on you.
 It’s certainly easier to buy from a dealer, but also more expensive.
 Many suitable pianos will only be available by private sale, either because the seller wants to get more for the instrument, or because the dealer has limited space and wisely prefers to sell more expensive instruments.

 Relocation and Maintenance

-Even a perfect piano will need to be moved and tuned, perhaps twice, once it settles into the climate of its new home.
-Plus, if you are buying an instrument that has been played a lot by its previous owner, the hammers will likely need to be filed and the action regulated.
+You will need to tune a piano once or perhaps twice once it settles in your home.
+You may need to spend on routine maintenance if the previous owner played the piano a lot.
+This won’t break the bank, but you should build a few hundred dollars extra into your budget just in case.
 This is normal, and shouldn’t affect your negotiations with the seller since the age of the instrument will be factored into the discount you receive off buying a comparable new instrument.
 However, if you are buying an old spinet as a starter instrument, you may decide wisely to just make critical repairs.

 Has this guide been helpful or useful for you?
 If you’d like to share this info, you can do so via the blue plus sign icon at the end of this article.
 If so, please feel free to let me know.
 I’m open to making this article more useful, plus I like to keep up to date with Yamaha’s frequent change of model numbers.
 They almost always replace a discontinued model with a strikingly similar one at the same price point.
 Best wishes to you in choosing the right piano for you!